-	FOOD: Please have your food packed up in appropriate bags or small
+FOOD: Please have your food packed up in appropriate bags ready

-boxes, ready for the pack horse, when you arrive by 7:30 am.
-Nylon
+for the pack horse, when you arrive by 7:00 am.
+Nylon zipper bags

-zipper bags work well for most of your groceries.
-Fragile or smashable
+work well for most of your groceries.
+Fragile or smashable items (bread,

-wrapping jars and egg cartons with newspaper and packing snugly for
+jars and egg cartons with newspaper and packing snugly for protection.

-protection.
-Soft insulated coolers are great for your frozen meat
+Soft insulated coolers are great for your frozen meat and other cold

 MOUNTAIN RANCH VACATION: In tradition of the old west, the Diamond Four Ranch is named after Jim & Mary Allen's horse brand.
 We breed, raise and train our own sturdy, gentle mountain-wise horses for your use on the ranch.
 With only 4 guest cabins and a capacity of 10-15 ranch guests per week, we offer you a friendly, personalized dude ranch experience.
 Cabins are complete with bedding, pillows, and towels for Mountain Ranch Vacation guests.
 Facilities include shower houses and outhouses.
 The Diamond Four is the highest ranch in Wyoming and the only ranch at the edge of the 100,000 acre Popo Agie (pronounced Puh-Posia) Wilderness Area.
 You might also consider driving to the Oregon Trail, Yellowstone Park or Wind River Indian Reservation while you're in the area.
 Check-in time 4:00 p.m. - Check-out time 10:00 a.m.
 WELCOME TO WYOMING!